“Rahini Yoga Begins from the Inside Out…It Helps Grow The Yoga That’s Already Inside Each of Us.” — Dr. Dean Telano

 Click Here To Learn More About Dr. Dean Telano

-STYLE OF YOGA.
-Rahini Yoga is a synergy of Hatha Yoga, Raja Yoga and Yoga-Energy Healing Movements that that produce a combined effect greater than the sum of their separate effects.
+Rahini Yoga is a dynamic fusion of Hatha Yoga, Raja Yoga and Yoga-Energy Healing Movements that that produce a combined effect greater and more powerful than the sum of their separate effects.

 This style of yoga consists of traditional, modern and unique Rahini yoga postures that are designed to be practiced “traditionally” or in the form of “Warm” Rahini Yoga or in vinyasa form, called “Rahini Yoga Flows.”
 This versatility allows for greater learning, deeper experiences, exciting challenges, creative exploration, and plain and simple – a joyful, unique yoga experience.